pfalcon/pycopy/docs/library/uio.rst

     .. method:: flush()

-        Flush any data or metadata, cached internally (in MicroPython components) or externally (e.g. in OS) to the underlying medium.
+        Flush any data or metadata, cached internally (in Pycopy objects) or externally (e.g. in OS) to the underlying medium.
         For example, for files, all data will be written to disk, for network streams - data will be sent over network, etc.